treep78/html-css-sass/README.md

 -   Store style rules in variables
 -   Calculate styles using variables and arithmetic operations
--   Make a custom extension to DRY out CSS
+-   Make a custom mixin to DRY out CSS

 ## Preparation